fundacion-sadosky/genis/README_EN.md

 sudo rm –rf RUNNING_PID
 ```
 To upgrade GENis step on the */usr/share/genis* folder with the latest version but previously make a backup of the configuration files under */conf* to reuse them in the latest version if they were not modified or use them as a reference to configure the latest version.

+### Initial system user
+GENis uses an authentication mechanism based on TOPT.
+During system setup the user '*setup*' is created, with password '*pass*' and secret for TOPT '*ETZK6M66LFH3PHIG*'.
+Use this account freely for development purposes but for production request a new administrator account at the login screen, then login with user '*setup*' to enable it and finally disable user '*setup*'.
+If you have problems logging in, you may need to install the NTP service as described in the [GENis installation manual] (https://github.com/fundacion-sadosky/genis/files/9739746/instalacion.pdf).
+To get the TOPT you can use https://gauth.apps.gbraad.nl/

 ## Utils
 Under */utils* are the scripts with the latest versions of the system configuration data, tools for maintenance and sample data files for testing.